vivek-pk/techdad/posts/01-smart-home-wiring-basics.md

 In traditional Indian electrical wiring, electricians often loop the **Phase (Live)** wire to the switch and send it to the light, but the **Neutral** wire goes directly to the light fixture from the ceiling.

-This creates a problem: **Smart Switches need power.**
+This creates two major problems for a smart home.

+### Reason A: Constant Power
 A smart switch (like a Sonoff, Shelly, or Tuya device) is basically a tiny computer.
 It needs to stay "on" to listen for your voice commands or app signals, even when the light is turned off.
-To stay on, it needs a complete circuit: **Phase + Neutral.**
+To stay on reliability, it needs a complete circuit: **Phase + Neutral.**

+### Reason B: The Zigbee "Mesh" Advantage
+This is the secret weapon.
+I plan to use Zigbee sensors (motion, door/window) because they are fast and low-power.

+* **Without Neutral:** Zigbee switches are just "End Devices."
+They talk to the hub but don't help anyone else.
+* **With Neutral:** Zigbee switches act as **"Routers" (Repeaters).**

+By running a neutral wire, every light switch in my house becomes a signal booster.
+This creates a strong "Mesh Network," ensuring that a door sensor in the furthest bedroom still has a rock-solid connection because the hallway switch is repeating its signal back to the hub.

 **My Instruction to the Electrician:**
-> "Please pull a Neutral wire to every single switchboard, even if we aren't putting a socket there."
+> "Please pull a Neutral wire to every single switchboard.
+We need 24/7 power at the switch level for network repeaters."

 ## 2. The "Deep Box" Strategy